How to prepare your application

 Planning applications can be submitted to the Council in two ways:

-We will notify neighbours when you submit your planning application.
-All addressable properties within 20m of the application site boundary will be sent a neighbour notification letter notifying them of your development proposal.
-If there is land within 20m of the application site boundary which does not contain any addressable properties, a public notice is required to be placed in a local newspaper (at present this is the Orcadian).
-The applicant will be required to pay for the cost of this advert, which is currently £82.50.
+We will notify neighbours after a planning application is made valid.
+All addressable properties within 20 metres of the application site boundary will be sent a neighbour notification letter notifying them of the development proposal.
+If there is land within 20 metres of the application site boundary which does not contain any addressable properties, a public notice is required to be placed in a local newspaper (at present this is The Orcadian).
+The applicant will be required to pay for the cost of this advertisement, which is currently £82.50.

 Notification to owners and agricultural tenants is the responsibility of the applicant.